 - ERCF Risk Appetite is based on self-imposed constraints that define the level of risk the Bank is willing to take in pursuit of the Bank's business activities.
-It articulates the drivers for taking, accepting or avoiding certain types of risks, products or exposures. - The bank-wide ERCF Risk Taxonomy contains a comprehensive catalogue of inherent operational risks arising as a consequence of the Bank's activities and forms an integral part of the bank's Global Risk Taxonomy. - ERCF Key Controls Internal controls are defined as a specific set of activities designed to meet an objective.
+It articulates the drivers for taking, accepting or avoiding certain types of risks, products or exposures. - The bank-wide ERCF Risk Taxonomy contains a comprehensive catalogue of inherent non-financial operational risks arising as a consequence of the Bank's activities and forms an integral part of the bank's Global Risk Taxonomy. - ERCF Key Controls Internal controls are defined as a specific set of activities designed to meet an objective.
 A control may exist within a designated function or activity in a process.
 Effective controls must be implemented to detect, prevent and mitigate risks. - ERCF Metrics are composed of Risk Indicators and Control Indicators.
 A Risk Indicator provides information on the level of exposure to a risk at a particular point in time.
 A Control Indicator assesses and monitors the effectiveness - Internal operational incident data provides meaningful information for assessing a bank's exposure to operational risk and the effectiveness of internal controls.
-Analysis of loss events provides insight into the causes of operational risk losses and information on whether control failures are isolated or systematic.
+Analysis of loss events provides insight into the causes of operational risk losses and information on whether control failures are isolated or systematic. - External operational risk incidents are those operational risk incidents that impact a financial institution other than Credit Suisse.